Social Work

 Accreditations

-The bachelor of social work and master of social work programs are fully accredited by the Council on Social Work Education.
+The Egan School’s Bachelor of Social Work program is fully accredited by the Council on Social Work Education.

 Resources for Student Success